James Wiseman: Indiana Pacers (2024–2025)

+On February 6, 2025, Wiseman was traded to the Toronto Raptors alongside cash considerations in exchange for a 2026 top 55 protected second-round pick, but was waived shortly after.

+On July 7, 2025, Wiseman re-signed with the Pacers on a 2-year contract including a team option.
+He started one game for Indiana, recording four points, four rebounds, and one block.
+On October 27, the Pacers waived Wiseman to open up a roster spot to sign Mac McClung.

 National team career

-Wiseman averaged 11.4 points and five rebounds per game for the United States at the 2017 FIBA Under-16 Americas Championship in Formosa, Argentina.
+Wiseman averaged 11.4 points and 5 rebounds per game for the United States at the 2017 FIBA Under-16 Americas Championship in Formosa, Argentina.
 He helped his team win the gold medal over Canada.
 Wiseman was unable to join the United States for the 2018 FIBA Under-17 Basketball World Cup because he was injured.